AlteredArt/Portfolio2.0/README.md

 hello
-weelcome to my portfolio 2.0.
+Welcome to my portfolio 2.0.
 Where I use the skills i've learned to make a realistic React app, that takes part in most things need for your typical app. needs work on styling in home section / page section / titles and navbar. trying to figure out when to use percentages / rems /em /vw / vh I experimented with percentages and vw on the home page, but not the pages themselves.

-    rem is relational to the base html.
-    I know the base html has a set default but does it help if the font size is set in your personal html?

-    em is in relation to it's parent component

-    Neither em or rem seem to scale very well

     vw works best for scaling but gets way to small on smaller screen, maybe set a break point for just that